developwithpassion/vrundler/README.md

 ##Caveats

 * Minimalist type functionality
+* I'm using pathogen for "script resolution", so this tools is just about unpacking the plugins to where they need to be for pathogen resolution.
 * Refactored from a script I wrote years ago, didn't write tests for it
 * I've used it successfully for a long time (about 4 years).
 * It's optimized for my workflow.
 YMMV.